 For the objective of welfare maximization, the VCG mechanism achieves the optimal welfare for linear agents.
-Since the behaviors of risk-averse agents are the same as linear agents when facing per-unit prices (Claim 1), the VCG mechanism also maximizes the welfare for those agents.
-However, for general non-linear agents, VCG style mechanisms may not exist and the optimal mechanisms for welfare maximization may be very complex.
-For example, for agents with public budget constraints, Maskin (2000) shows that the welfare-optimal mechanism takes the form of an all-pay auction for symmetric agents, and Feng and Hartline (2018) further show that this mechanism cannot be implemented as a DSIC mechanism.
-However, by showing that budgeted agents resemble linear agents for the welfare, there exist simple pricing-based mechanisms, which are DSIC for agents with budget constraints, that are approximately optimal for welfare maximization even when agents have private budget constraints and when agents are asymmetric in ex ante.
-The proof of the following proposition is provided in Appendix B.1.
+However, for non-linear agents, VCG style mechanisms may not exist and the optimal mechanisms for welfare maximization may be very complex.
+For example, for agents with public budget constraints, (Maskin, 2000) show that the welfare-optimal mechanism takes the form of an all-pay auction for symmetric agents, and Feng and Hartline (2018) further show that this mechanism cannot be implemented as a DSIC mechanism.
+However, by showing that budgeted agents resemble linear agents for the welfare, there exists simple pricing based mechanisms, which are DSIC for agents with budget constraints, that are approximately optimal for welfare maximization even when agents have private budget constraints and when agents are asymmetric in ex ante.
+The proof of the following proposition is provided in Appendix A.1.

-Proposition 3.
-An agent with a private budget has the price-posting welfare curve P that is 2-resemblant to her optimal welfare curve R if the budget is drawn independently from the valuation.
+Proposition 4.
+An agent with private budget has the price-posting welfare curve P that is 2-resemblant to her optimal welfare curve R if the budget is drawn independently from the valuation.

-For more complex payoff functions such as the convex combination of welfare and revenue maximization, we can extend our previous results to show that if an agent resembles linear agents for both welfare maximization and revenue maximization, this agent resembles linear agents for any convex combination of the two objectives.
-This observation relies on the following lemma, with proof provided in Appendix B.2.
+For more complex payoff functions such as the convex combination of welfare and revenue maximization, we can extend our previous results to show that if an agent resemble linear agents for both welfare maximization and revenue maximization, then this agent resemble linear agents for any convex combination of the two objectives.
+This observation relies on the following lemma, with proof provided in Appendix A.2.

 Lemma 3.
-If an agent is ζ -resemblant for objective 1 and ζ' -resemblant for objective 2 with nonnegative values, then this agent is $(\zeta + \zeta')$ -resemblant for any convex combination of the two objectives.
+If an agent is ζ -resemblant for objective 1 and ζ' -resemblant for objective 2 with non-negative values, then this agent is $(\zeta + \zeta')$ -resemblant for any convex combination of the two objectives.

-6.2 Heterogeneous Utility Models
+7.2 Heterogeneous Utility Models